 What Is Software Engineering?

 As a specialized computer science subfield, software engineering uses engineering principles to design, develop, test, and analyze computer software.
-Software engineering programs differ from other computer science degrees by combining engineering and computer science concepts.
+Software engineering programs differ from other computer science degrees due to their integration of engineering and computer science concepts.

-Software engineering benefits society with programs and applications that help to make life easier.
+Software engineering benefits society by creating programs and applications that make life easier.
 Software engineers create digital tools that allow us to quickly access information, simplify tasks, save time and money, and connect with others.

 The profession attracts analytical, creative problem-solvers with excellent math and computer skills.
 Software engineers often work in computer systems design, manufacturing, and software publication.